Last updated: November 10, 2020

 The laws against spam email are very specific, and it isn't a good idea to try to figure out how to conform to them on your own.
 Additionally, because of the wide number of variables that spam-blocking utilities look at, the DIY approach can cause serious deliverability problems.

-For most purposes, your best option for marketing mail is some kind of commercial provider such as Mail Chimp or Aweber.
+For most purposes, your best option for marketing mail is some kind of commercial provider such as Constant Contact or Hubspot.

 Business and organizations should use domain-branded email, and not personal email addresses, for conducting business communication.